Aavanazhi: Release and reception

 The film was released on 12 September 1986, in 20 theatres.
-In 2005, Nana Magazine wrote thst Mammootty has played cop in a total of 25 films from Yavanika to Balram vs Tharadas, but his most memorable police role is that of Inspector Balram from I. V. Sasi's Avanazhi.
+In 2005, Nana Magazine wrote that Mammootty has played cop in a total of 25 films from Yavanika to Balram vs Tharadas, but his most memorable police role is that of Inspector Balram from I. V. Sasi's Avanazhi.
 The film was a major commercial success.
-It was the highest grossing film at the time.
-The film ran for more than 200 days in theatres in Kerala.
+The film ran for more than 100 days in theatres in Kerala.

 Remakes

 All the remakes of the film were commercial successes.

 Sequels

 The movie had two sequels; a 1991 film Inspector Balram and a spiritual successor, Balram vs. Tharadas in which Mammootty reprises his roles from two films, Inspector Balram from Aavanazhi and Tharadas from Athiratram.

 Legacy

 The film is considered to be one of I.V.
 Sasi's best works.
 The film remains to be the only Malayalam Industry hit with a policeman as its central character.
 The protagonist Inspector Balram remains to be one of the most iconic characters in Malayalam cinema.